-- Key Usage : identifies the security services that the public key can be used for.
-They include: - keyCertSign : the public key may be used to verify signatures on certificates. - ${\bf cRLSign}\,$ : the public key may be used to verify signatures on CRLs - non-Repudiation : the public key may be used to verify signature on documents and protects against the signer falsely denying some action. - digitalSignature : the public key may be used to verify signatures in other cases than the three given above. - keyEncipherment : the public key may be used for key transport and key management. - dataEncipherment : the public key may be used to encrypt data other than cryptographic keys.
+Key Usage: identifies the security services that the public key can be used for.
+They include:

+keyCertSign: the public key may be used to verify signatures on certificates.

+${f cRLSign}$ : the public key may be used to verify signatures on CRLs non-Repudiation: the public key may be used to verify signature on documents and protects against the signer falsely denying some action.

+digitalSignature: the public key may be used to verify signatures in other cases than the three given above.

+keyEncipherment: the public key may be used for key transport and key management keyAgreement: the public key may be used for key agreement.
+This is used when a DH key must be used for key management.